-If users need to know that a thing does something and that’s demonstrable in user research even with clear, well-designed buttons, then, and only then do we need a change of convention.
+If users need to know that a thing does something and that’s demonstrable in user research even with clear, well-designed buttons, then this would indicate we need a change of convention.
 And in that case, maybe we need a new cursor—not the same one as we use for links.

-But let’s not pretend that the pointer cursor means clickable.
+But let’s not say that the pointer means clickable.
 Everything means clickable including this “text select” cursor.
 It’s just that buttons and links, on the surface at least, appear to do similar things.

 Is this over?
 I’ll end with a quote from Don Norman’s book, “The design of everyday things”:

 “Standards simplify life for everyone.
 At the same time, they tend to hinder future development.
 There are often political struggles in finding common agreement.
 Nonetheless, when all else fails, standards are the way to proceed.”